Esma-Deda/Software_Software/README.md

 ## **Author:**

-This repository is maintained by Esma Deda ,esma.deda@studio.unibo.it.
+This repository is maintained by Esma Deda , (esma.deda@studio.unibo.it.)

-For any questions or inquiries, please contact Esma Deda at esma.deda@studio.unibo.it
+For any questions or inquiries, please contact Esma Deda at (esma.deda@studio.unibo.it)

 ## **Contributions and Feedback**